kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 <script src="bundle.js" nomodule></script>
 ```

 Yes!
 When modules are not supported natively let's use something that worked for us for ages.
 As a fallback script let's use an output file of our module bundler of choice.
-It works perfectlly well now in the browser that doesn't have a clue how to handle JavaScript modules.
+It works perfectly well now in the browser that doesn't have a clue how to handle JavaScript modules.
 To make sure that we are not duplicating the same functionality for browsers that support it, exactly for this reason [`nomodule`](https://html.spec.whatwg.org/multipage/scripting.html#attr-script-nomodule) attribute has been recently added to a spec.
 Let's have a look at the results in Safari and Google Chrome now…

 ![Native ECMAScript modules in Safari Technology Preview and Google Chrome](/photos/2017-04-20-4.jpg)